adhikarilaxman/Random-Number-Generator/README.md

 3. Open the `index.html` file in your browser to run the application.

-4. Click the "Generate" button to get a random number between 1 and 999.
+4. Click the "Roll" button to get a random number between 1 and 999.

 ## Code Example